shakeel-faiz/FF/04Apr-15/jpeg.md

 ### Summary:

--   **JPEG doesn’t support transparency**: Transparent areas are filled with a solid color (typically white) when saved as a JPEG.
+-   **JPEG doesn't support transparency**: Transparent areas are filled with a solid color (typically white) when saved as a JPEG.
 -   **Use PNG for transparency**: PNG is the best alternative when you need transparency and lossless quality.
 -   **GIF for simple transparency**: GIF can handle basic transparency but is limited to a 256-color palette.
 -   **WebP for modern transparency needs**: WebP supports both transparency and compression, making it a versatile choice for web use.